raspberrypilearning/relax-stretch/en/step_2.md

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.

-In the starter project, you should see a character sprite along with two arrows, one up and one down.
+In the starter project, you should see a character sprite along with two arrows: up and down.

 ![starter project](images/starter_project.png)